-In previous steps, you accessed the home page directly by clicking on the file name link in the MyApp application directory, or by specifying the home page file, index.html, in the URL.
-In this step, you specify the default home page for the application.
+In previous lessons, you accessed the home page directly by clicking on the file name link in the MyApp application directory, or by specifying the home page file, index.html, in the URL.
+In this lesson, you specify the default home page for the application.

-To set default application home page:
+To set the default application home page:

 - 1. Open your browser to the DB2 Alphablox home page. - 2.
 Click the Administration tab. - 3.
 Click the Applications link. - 4.
 Select MyApp in the applications list and click the Edit button below the list - 5.
-On the Edit Application page for MyApp, enter index.html in the Home URL field. - 6.
-Click the Save button to save the change you made. - 7.
-Click the main Applications tab, the top left folder tab, to return to the Applications page. - 8.
+On the Edit Application page for MyApp, type index.html in the Home URL field. - 6.
+Click the Save button to save the change that you made. - 7.
+Click the main Applications tab, which is the top left folder tab, to return to the Applications page. - 8.
 Click the My App application name.
 The application now opens directly to the defined home page.

-Now that the home page is defined, the server will know where to start the application, and will direct the application to open at this page, even if the user fails to specify the home page in their URL.
-Thus, if a user enters http://yourServerName/MyApp/ into the browser address bar, the application will automatically open to the defined home page, index.html.
+Now that the home page is defined, the server will direct the application to open at this page, even if the users do not specify the home page in the URL address.
+If a user entershttp://yourServerName/MyApp/ into the browser address bar, the application will automatically open the defined home page, index.html.

-In the upcoming topics, you will begin to create DB2 Alphablox analytic views using simple Blox tags generated using the DB2 Alphablox Query Builder application.
+In the upcoming lessons, you will begin to create DB2 Alphablox analytic views by using simple Blox tags that are generated using the DB2 Alphablox Query Builder application.